Reducing Embodied Carbon

 The assembly of mass timber members is akin to steel framing practices, so construction techniques are industry familiar and there is no assembly-time penalty.
 Furthermore, because mass timber is naturally non-combustible (it only chars), none of the assembly requires fire-protection coating or enclosures in this four-story building complex.

-Benefits: Unlike exposed steel, that is an acoustically reflective material, wood provides sound-abortive mass to the building interior.
+Benefits: Unlike exposed steel, which is an acoustically reflective material, wood provides sound-abortive mass to the building interior.
 Aesthetically, mass timber brings structurally expressive and unexpected natural beauty to the building interior.